rhysperry111/LTE-Cell-Scanner/regression_test_signal_file/README.md

+freq_info directory contains a link/website that shows cellular frequencies information all over the world.

-IQ sample can be captured to file for LTE-Cell-Scanner/LTE_DL_receiver.m to use.
-See LTE-Cell-Scanner/Matlab/get_signal_from_sdr.m for IQ sample capture command generation.
+IQ sample can be captured to a file for LTE-Cell-Scanner/LTE_DL_receiver.m to use.
+See [get_signal_from_sdr.m](https://github.com/JiaoXianjun/LTE-Cell-Scanner/blob/master/Matlab/get_signal_from_sdr.m) for IQ sample capture command generation.

 Example: